jmcnamara/rust_xlsxwriter/examples/Readme.md

   function which generally returns one value turned into a dynamic function which returns a range of values.

-* `doc_working_with_formulas_future1.rs` - Demonstrates writing an Excel
-  "Future Function" without an explicit prefix, which results in an Excel error.

-* `doc_working_with_formulas_future2.rs` - Demonstrates writing an Excel
-  "Future Function" with an explicit prefix.

-* `doc_working_with_formulas_future3.rs` - Demonstrates writing an Excel
-  "Future Function" with an implicit prefix and the use_future_functions() method.

 * `doc_working_with_formulas_intro.rs` - Demonstrates writing a simple
   formula.